Leesa provided a free mattress, pillows, and blanket for me to review. All opinions are my own.

 The pillows also have a nice look without a pillowcase.
-But again…who sleeps without a pillowcase?
-I still don't quite understand the point of the fancy covers haha.
+But again...who sleeps without a pillowcase?
+I still don't quite understand the point of the fancy covers.

 I'm not a big fan of blankets or quilts because I sleep so hot, but my wife is constantly cold.
 I asked her what she thought of it, and she said that it's very warm but also very thick.
-She recommends it as more of a winter blanket than a summer blanket.
+She recommends it as more of a winter blanket than a year round one.

-Overall, I'm happy with everything that Leesa® sent over.
+So is the Leesa a good mattress?
+Overall, I'm happy with everything that Leesa sent over.
 I would very much feel comfortable buying this mattress for the following reasons: